Fragility of the Kondo insulating gap against disorder: relevance to recent puzzles in topological Kondo insulators: Results

-The occurrence of such `pseudogap' feature in the ground-state, bulk spectral function would not only induce a plateau in low T, D.C. resistivity ($\rho(T)$) of such a system, but also result in a high temperature insulator like activated transport as we now demonstrate.
+{\it Transport and thermodynamics}- The occurrence of such `pseudogap' feature in the ground-state, bulk spectral function would not only induce a plateau in low T, D.C. resistivity ($\rho(T)$) of such a system, but also result in a high temperature insulator like activated transport as we now demonstrate.
 In main panel of Fig.~\ref{fig:rho} we plot $\rho(T)$ on a linear-log scale for $W=0.25$.
 The saturation knee occurs at a $T\sim 2$K in close agreement to experimental reports on SmB$_6$.
 In the inset we plot $\rho(T)$ on a linear scale to highlight the activated transport regime at higher $T$'s, characteristic of insulators.
+Our model of a disordered Kondo insulator produces an activated transport for $T\gtrsim 20$ K with a transport gap, $\Delta\sim0.003$eV which is of the same order as that reported in experiments on SmB$_6$ ~\cite{FISK1995798,FISK1996409,FISK6842,Eo12638}.

+Note that the activation behavior should correspond to the size of the pseudogap, exactly as in any clean insulator.
+It is not until the pseudogap-related thermal activation becomes weaker at low temperature, due to the presence of the few disorder-induced in-gap states, that the resistivity starts to saturate.
+Since the clean Kondo gap is controlled by the local Kondo physics (local density of states and hybridization), its size and the associated activation behavior should be quite robust (until saturation).
+That is, the cleaner the sample is, the lower the temperature at which the resistivity saturation should take place, and also the higher the magnitude of the saturated resistivity.
+This expectation is consistent with the experimental findings of Ref.~\cite{eo2019transport} where the most stoichiometric (i.e. the cleanest) samples demonstrated a rather robust clean Kondo gap.

-Our model of a disordered Kondo insulator produces an activated transport for $T\gtrsim 20$ K with a transport gap, $\Delta\sim0.003$eV which is of the same order as that reported in experiments on SmB$_6$.
-In the following discussion we show how our model for disordered Kondo insulators not only gives rise to such (weakly) metallic behavior, with finite conductivity at $T=0$, but also a modified thermodynamic response, in consistence with the `puzzling' experimental observations in several Kondo insulators.
+In the following discussion we now show how our model for disordered Kondo insulators not only gives rise to such (weakly) metallic behavior, with finite conductivity at $T=0$, but also a modified thermodynamic response, in consistence with the `puzzling' experimental observations in several Kondo insulators.